Cheese Scones made with Greek Yoghurt

 Having been lucky enough to receive a second fridge load of 0% fat and full fat TOTAL Greek yogurt, I set to with a will.
 I got a bowl out of the cupboard, a spoon out of the drawer and tucked in to my favourite full fat variety with no additional embellishments – it’s so creamy and delicious none were needed.

 As regular readers of my blog will know, since I received the first fridge load of this yogurt I have been a total convert to its use in baking.
-My cakes have never been as good – it adds a reliable moistness and gives additional flavour, body and rise which I really value.
+My cakes have never been as good.
+The yoghurt adds a reliable moistness and gives additional flavour, body and rise which I really value.
 I almost feel that something is lacking if I don’t use it now.
 0% fat and full fat versions are both equally as good, although being a fat loving kind of girl, I prefer the latter.

-- 1 oz unsalted butter needs to be cold
+- 1 oz (30g) unsalted butter needs to be cold

 - ½ tsp bicarbonate of soda